mapeveri/django-musette/README.rst

 	- Topics count: Total forum topics.
 	- Check topics: If you need to review the topics by a moderator.

-3. Add record to Model Configuration and configurate the forum.
+3. Add record to Model Configuration and configurate the forum (Css styles, logo forum, etc).

 4. **Make sure that each user registration exist in the profile table.** Execute in the terminal::